Main Street Enhancement

-There was a delay in obtaining the metal sleeves for the bollards to cast in the concrete.
+There was a delay in obtaining the metal sleeves for the bollards to cast the concrete.
 Roadway, curb, and sidewalk work could not begin until the bollard foundations are completed.
-Also, underground utility work also took longer than the contractor anticipated.
+Also, underground utility work took longer than the contractor anticipated.

 What is the City doing to keep the project moving?